 - Spoon the batter into the muffin tin, filling each cup about 3/4 full.

-- Bake for 15-18 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 15-18 minutes or until a toothpick comes out clean.

 Creative Variations of Protein Muffins